Breaking News

 Bishop also doubled down on his position that the trial was “rigged” with a wildly offensive comment.

 “They go into a place where they know the fight is unfair.
 It’s as bad as it was in Alabama in 1950 if a person happened to be Black in order to get justice, and that’s what they did in New York.
-So it was fundamentally rigged,” he said on an episode of The Pete Kaliner Show.
+So, it was fundamentally rigged,” he said on an episode of The Pete Kaliner Show.

 Bishop, who has only been a congressman since 2023, is seeking to replace his home state’s Democratic Attorney General Josh Stein.
 (Stein is running for governor against Hitler-quoting Republican Mark Robinson.)
 Bishop must defeat his congressional colleague, Democratic Representative Jeff Jackson, a former prosecutor.

-Online records—only made available in recent months as North Carolina switches to an online court filing system—show that while working as an attorney, the Republican lawmaker repeatedly defended the rights of shady corporations that had taken advantage of consumers in his home state.
+While Bishop’s own website touts his experience as a “tenacious litigator, handling complex commercial cases,” he has never served as a public prosecutor.
+Online records—only made available in recent months as North Carolina switches to an online court filing system—show that while working as an attorney, the Republican lawmaker worked multiple times with organizations accused of questionable business practices.

-Also in 2002, Bishop defended a company that was accused of racial discrimination toward one of its employees, allegedly denying her promotions due to her race.
+Also in 2002, Bishop also defended a company that was accused of racial discrimination toward one of its employees, allegedly denying her promotions due to her race.
 The parties eventually reached a private settlement, ending the case.

 In 2009, Bishop represented Charlotte Hanson, who, with her husband Sidney, was accused of operating a Ponzi scheme that targeted retirement-age people, raising around $32.5 million from approximately 500 clients.
 While the Hansons had promised high returns on supposed investments, court documents alleged that they instead used the money to fund a lavish lifestyle for themselves of resort vacations and private plane rentals, as well as making payments to agents who supplied their scheme with new customers interested in purchasing so-called “private loan agreements.”